-For the PCD and cattle farmers, rural businessmen were the main victims of the left-wing sectors, including the NGOs, guerrillas and ‘false victims’ alike.
-FEDEGAN’s President, Jose Felix Lafaurie (one of the closest figures to ex-President Uribe) placed cattle farmers as the victims of forced displacement by guerrilla forces and of stigmatization by left-wing groups, NGOs and academics, in relation to their supposed links with paramilitary groups.
-More broadly, in Lafaurie’s opinion, violence, drug-trafficking and a weak state presence were to blame for the current problems in the rural areas.
-Subsequently, the Law should redress the rights of cattle farmers whose land was unlawfully taken (Lafaurie, 2012a).
+For the PCD and cattle farmers, rural businessmen were the main victims of the left-wing sectors, including the NGOs, guerrillas, and ‘false victims.’.
+FEDEGAN’s president, Jose Felix Lafaurie (one of the closest figures to ex-President Uribe) placed cattle farmers as the victims of forced displacement by guerrilla forces and of stigmatization by left-wing groups, NGOs, and academics, in relation to their supposed links with paramilitary groups.
+More broadly, in Lafaurie’s opinion, violence, drug trafficking, and a weak state presence were to blame for the current problems in the rural areas, so the Law should redress the rights of cattle farmers whose land was unlawfully taken (Lafaurie, 2012a).

 Agricultural and cattle farmers alike have categorically denied their links with anti-restitution armies, which are paramilitary forces organized since 2011 to fight the implementation of the Law and stop claimants and the organizations supporting them.
-Nevertheless, the research produced by the CNAI in 2012 warned of the rapidly growing organization of these groups, either by the extortion of landowners and rural businessmen or with their support and the complicity of local politicians.
-The motto of the Anti-Restitution Army (Ejército Antirestitución EAR) is ‘if they want land they will have it over their coffins’ which gives an idea of their methods and counter-reform aims (e.g., “Están conformando el ‘ejército’ antirestitución,” 2012; País, 2012; Unidad Investigativa, 2012).
+The research produced by the CNAI in 2012 warned of the rapidly growing organization of these groups, either by the extortion of landowners and rural businessmen or with their support and the complicity of local politicians.
+The motto of the Anti-Restitution Army (Ejército Antirestitución [EAR]) is, ‘if they want land they will have it over their coffins’ which gives an idea of their methods and counter-reform aims (“Están conformando el ‘ejército’ antirestitución,” 2012; País, 2012; Unidad Investigativa, 2012).

 Recommendations.
 In relation to treatment recommendations, all of the actors supporting the frame of the counter-productiveness of the Law for the resolution of the armed conflict agreed on the need to provide security for the victims and their supporters as well as justice against the culprits.
 Furthermore, NGOs such as Indepaz (2011) and IPC (2012) proposed institutional and legislative reform to effectively redress victims whose land was expropriated by cattle owners and administrative procedures for collective restitution.
-Meanwhile, public intellectuals advocated for civil society participation in the implementation of the Law, as well as for the re-institutionalization of the state to reverse its cooption by regional elites and illegal groups so as to guarantee victims’ redress.
+Meanwhile, public intellectuals advocated for civil-society participation in the implementation of the Law, as well as for the re-institutionalization of the state to reverse its cooption by regional elites and illegal groups so as to guarantee victims’ redress.
 FARC proposed the redress of the victims of forced displacement and land grabbing in the context of the peace process.
 The PCD party defended the policies and record of the previous government in achieving the aims of the Law based on the pillars of democratic security and social cohesion (Londoño-Hoyos, 2011; Redacción Política, 2011; Santos, 2012).
-In doing so, the party was paving the way for the 2014 presidential and Congress elections by aligning itself with the interests of rural businessmen and landowners.
+In doing so, the party was paving the way for the 2014 presidential and congressional elections by aligning itself with the interests of rural businessmen and landowners.
 The party became the largest opposition group in the Congress after the elections, and its presidential candidate was the main contender against Santos, although Santos won another term in office.

 Principles.
 All of the actors supporting this frame advocated for justice and security as the main principles underpinning a successful implementation of the Law.